electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 ### Driver API access

-**Please note**: *API exposed by a particular driver is not a subject of USB Driver Framework.*
+**Please note**: *API exposed by a particular driver is not a regulated by the USB Driver Framework and is solely the USB driver developer decision.*

-Each driver provides it's own custom API for interactions with a USB device.
-Therefore an application developer should read the documentation provided for the concrete driver.
+Each driver provides it's own custom API for interaction with USB devices.
+Appliaction developer should refere to the specific driver documentation for more details.

 ### Hardware pins configuration for USB